webmakaka/gitops.ru/website/04-books/01-gitops/01-gitops-cookbook/04-cloud-native-cicd/01-tekton/02-create-a-task-to-compile-and-package-an-app-from-git.md

 ---
 layout: page
-title: GitOps Cookbook - Cloud Native CI/CD - Tekton
+title: GitOps Cookbook - Cloud Native CI/CD - Tekton - Create a Task to Compile and Package an App from Git
-description: GitOps Cookbook - Cloud Native CI/CD - Tekton
+description: GitOps Cookbook - Cloud Native CI/CD - Tekton - Create a Task to Compile and Package an App from Git
-keywords: GitOps Cookbook - Cloud Native CI/CD, Tekton
+keywords: GitOps Cookbook - Cloud Native CI/CD, Tekton, Create a Task to Compile and Package an App from Git
 permalink: /books/gitops/gitops-cookbook/cloud-native-cicd/tekton/create-a-task-to-compile-and-package-an-app-from-git/
 ---

 <br/>

-# [Book] GitOps Cookbook: 06.
-Cloud Native CI/CD: Tekton
+# [Book] [OK!]
+GitOps Cookbook: 06.
+Cloud Native CI/CD: Tekton: 6.3 Create a Task to Compile and Package an App from Git

 <br/>

-## [OK!]
-6.3 Create a Task to Compile and Package an App from Git
+Делаю:
+12.06.2023

 <br/>